mirasrobert/LOPHILS/README.md

 <br>

-I used VITE to create REACTJS [https://vitejs.dev/guide/]
+I used VITE to create REACTJS [https://vitejs.dev/guide/] instead of create-react-app

 <br>